duncanbeyer/Python-Discord-Bot/README.md

 The skip command skips the song currently playing, moving directly to the next song in the queue.
 The skipped song is then added to the dump.

 The stop command ends the song currently playing, empties the queue, disconnects the bot from the voice channel, and moves all the songs from the dump queue back into the files library.

+I've added limit so that no song longer than 15 minutes can get downloaded.
+Previously there was nothing stopping anyone from trying to download very long videos to my hard drive.

 # Legal Disclaimer